nada2277/Book-Store/README.md

 ## 5. Security and Authentication:
 •	Users can securely log out using the dedicated logout button, redirecting them to the login page for enhanced security.

-## Contributing:
-Contributions to enhance and improve the Bookstore project are welcome.
-Please feel free to fork the repository, make your changes, and submit a pull request.
-Credits:
-This project was developed by Mohamed Saed, Nada Youssef, Solwan Mohamed, Fahd Mohamed, and Ahmed Abd_elgaber.
-For any questions or issues, please open an issue or contact Mohamed Saed.
-Thank you for your interest in the Bookstore project!

 ## Images:

 ## Home